 You know, what you should never do is throw somebody behind bars on such scant evidence.

-And this just shows and underscores uh the thugish tactics that Andrew Weissman, you know, Robert Mueller's Pitbull and his team of partisans engage in.
+And this just shows and underscores the thuggish tactics that Andrew Weissman, you know, Robert Mueller's Pitbull and his team of partisans engage in.

-They try to browbeat people, scorched earth policy, uh, for for Donald Trump and anybody associated with him.
+They try to browbeat people, scorched earth policy for Donald Trump and anybody associated with him.

-That was the other thing that that Comey said.
+That was the other thing that Comey said.

-He said, Well, you know, it was my understanding of the legislative history of that gross negligent statute that there has to be some willingness or intent.
+He said, well, you know, it was my understanding of the legislative history of that gross negligence statute that there has to be some willingness or intent.

 I looked up the legislative history.